Skip to main content

 A researcher’s identified focus of study may not align with the priorities of your community organization.
 Competing agendas could present challenges to the project, ultimately impacting the focus of the study, associated research activities, and overall time required to complete the project.

-Community partners and researchers have separate and distinct organizational hierarchies to consider.
-Collaboration under the goal of a research study may reveal a clash between organizational cultures and decision-making structures.
+Community partners and researchers have separate and distinct organizational structures to consider.
+Collaboration under the goal of a research study may reveal a clash between organizational composition and decision-making approaches.
 Further, academic partners and community partners may need to adhere to organizational, local, and/or federal requirements that are not in sync.41

-The Penn State CHEER program supports community-engaged research projects of varying topics, sizes, and scopes.
-Members of research teams, including community partners like YOU, who work with the experts at CHEER can expect to receive support in education, training, and other project management services to assist in the planning, implementation, and evaluation of their community-engaged research projects.
+Penn State CTSI’s CEnR program supports community-engaged research projects of varying topics, sizes, and scopes.
+Members of research teams, including community partners like YOU, who work with our experts can expect to receive support in education, training, and other project management services to assist in the planning, implementation, and evaluation of their community-engaged research projects.

 We can help: